opeixenada/eleven/README.md

 It means:

 - There are 3 elevators in the system.
-- 1st elevator is on 4th floor.
-Then it will go to 9th floor and then down.
+- 1st elevator is on the 4th floor.
+Then it will go to the 9th floor and then down.
 - 2nd elevator is on the 5th floor.
 It just arrived there and is idle for one time step.
 Then it should go up.
 - 3rd elevator is on the 8th floor.
 It's ready to accept new goals.